hurui79/webshot/puppeteer.api.md

 The extra HTTP headers will be sent with every request the page initiates.

-> **NOTE** page.setExtraHTTPHeaders does not guarantee the order of headers in the outgoing requests.
+> **注意** page.setExtraHTTPHeaders does not guarantee the order of headers in the outgoing requests.

 #### page.setJavaScriptEnabled(enabled)
 - `enabled` <[boolean]> Whether or not to enable JavaScript on the page.
 - returns: <[Promise]>

-> **NOTE** changing this value won't affect scripts that have already been run.
+> **注意** changing this value won't affect scripts that have already been run.
 It will take full effect on the next [navigation](#pagegotourl-options).

 #### page.setOfflineMode(enabled)
 - `enabled` <[boolean]> When `true`, enables offline mode for the page.